Microsoft Entra application proxy and Qlik Sense

 To publish QlikSense, you will need to publish two applications in Azure.

 Follow these steps to publish your app.
-For a more detailed walkthrough of steps 1-8, see Publish applications using Azure AD Application Proxy.
+For a more detailed walkthrough of steps 1-8, see Publish applications using Microsoft Entra application proxy.

-- Select Add at the top of the blade.
+- Select New application at the top of the blade.

 - Select On-premises application.